kdenhartog/Personal-Blog/_posts/2019-04-20-curated-quotes.md

 ## Quotes

+"If we never push people to change, then the people never will."

 "First a company is ran by engineers, then a company is ran by accountants, and finally a company is ran by lawyers."

 "Expect the best outcome, but understand the worst outcome may still come and you can deal with it if it does."